Theophilus Painter: Gender research

 Painter is also known for his early study of human chromosomes.
-In 1921 he first gave the number 24 for the count of human meiotic chromosomes.
+In a paper published in 1923, he first gave the number 24 for the count of human meiotic chromosomes.
 He had tried to count the tangled mass of chromosomes he could see under a microscope in spermatocytes in slices of testicle and arrived at the figure of 24.
 Others later repeated his experiment in other ways and agreed upon the number of 24.
 Popular thinking held that if there were 24 chromosomes in spermatocytes, there must be an equal number contributed by the female and the human chromosome number must be 48, which was undisputed for more than 30 years.
-Then in 1955, Joe Hin Tjio, using more advanced techniques, looked at the chromosomes in human somatic cells and found 46 chromosomes.
-Together with Albert Levan, Tjio published his finding in early 1956, and the human chromosome number was finally revised.
+Then in 1955, Joe Hin Tjio and Albert Levan, using more advanced techniques, looked at the chromosomes in human somatic cells and found 46 chromosomes and the human chromosome number was finally revised.

 In 1934 Painter was awarded the Daniel Giraud Elliot Medal from the National Academy of Sciences.